genegazer/GenePT/README.md

 Or look for changes based on a specific disease: "Would you check for risks of heart disease?"

 ## Important Reminder
-GenePT is not a substitute for professional medical advice.
+GenePT and commercial genetic data is not a substitute for professional medical advice.
 This tool is entirely for educational and entertainment purposes.